Low (band): History

 The band formed in early 1993.
 Sparhawk had been playing in the Superior, Wisconsin, band Zen Identity, the core of which was formed by drummer Robb Berry and vocalist Bill Walton.
 That band needed a new bassist, and recruited future Low bassist John Nichols.
 At that time, Nichols was a senior at Superior Senior High School, and bassist in the band Lorenzo's Tractor.
 Sparhawk taught Zen Identity songs to Nichols and during practices, the two started improvising with some very modest, quiet themes.
 As a joke, they wondered what would happen if they played such quiet music in front of Duluth, Minnesota, crowds, during a time when the most popular style of rock music was the loud, grunge, "post-punk" sound.
 Soon, the joke became a serious thought.
 Sparhawk left Zen Identity, who continued to perform and record without him, and he and Nichols recruited Sparhawk's wife Mimi Parker to play a very modest drum kit composed of a single snare drum, single cymbal, and a single floor tom.
 She was to use brushes almost exclusively, rather than drum sticks.
-Their influences were Hüsker Dü, REM, Sex Pistols, The Clash and Siouxsie and the Banshees.
 Sparhawk said they played their first two shows in 1993 at the RecyclaBell in Duluth.

+They began to send out demo tapes.
+One went to Kramer who had produced Galaxie 500, an influence of theirs.
+Kramer agreed to record them, and recommended them to an offshoot of Virgin Records; Vernon Yard.

 Low's debut album, I Could Live in Hope, was released on Virgin Records' Vernon Yard imprint in 1994.
 It featured Nichols on bass, though he was replaced by Zak Sally, who joined for the recording of the band's next album Long Division.
 Both I Could Live in Hope and Long Division were produced and recorded by Kramer.
 Long Division and its similar follow-up, 1996's The Curtain Hits the Cast, established the band as critical darlings; extensive touring helped them to develop a highly devoted fan base.
 "Over the Ocean", a single drawn from The Curtain Hits the Cast, also became something of a hit on college radio.

 By the time of their next full-length album, 1999's Secret Name, Low had moved to the independent label Kranky.
 In between, they released several singles and EPs.
 In 1999, Low joined forces with Dirty Three to record an In The Fishtank session for Konkurrent records.
 Allmusic called the six-song disc "some of the best material either unit has produced."
 Of particular note is the disc's lengthy cover of Neil Young's "Down by the River".
 2001 saw the release of Things We Lost in the Fire.